Enabling HTTPS for Secure Browsing

 This example shows the CLI commands that are equivalent to the steps listed in the “Enabling HTTPS for Secure Browsing” section:

-In this example, the access point system name is ap1100, the domain name is company.com, and the IP address of the DNS server is 10.91.107.18.
+In this example, the access point system name is ap3600, the domain name is company.com, and the IP address of the DNS server is 10.91.107.18.

 Deleting an HTTPS Certificate

 The access point generates a certificate automatically when you enable HTTPS.
-However, if you need to change the access point’s fully qualified domain name (FQDN) or you need to add an FQDN after enabling HTTPS, you might need to delete the certificate.
+However, if you need to change the fully qualified domain name (FQDN) for an access point, or you need to add an FQDN after enabling HTTPS, you might need to delete the certificate.
 Follow these steps:

 Step 1 Browse to the Services: HTTP Web Server page.